José Antonio Villarreal: Biography

 Born on 30 July 1924 to Mexican migrants in Los Angeles, when 3-months-old, his family moved to Santa Clara.
 Growing up in tents and boxcars with his uneducated, monolingual parents, he received elementary and secondary schooling; his community was a Mexican enclave, primarily Norteño, yet containing "people from every state".
 Invested in their oral histories, at six, he decided he wanted to be a storyteller.
 He entered first grade not knowing any English, but with the assistance of his teacher Ms. Uriell, who did not speak Spanish, he learned, progressively improving each grade thereafter.
 He skipped third grade.
 In 1950, he received his Bachelor of Arts in English from the University of California, Berkeley.
 He worked as an assistant professor at the University of Colorado, English lecturer at the University of Santa Clara, technical editor for Aerospace Industries, and translator and editor for the Stanford Research Institute.

-In 1976, Villarreal and his family in Guadalajara, Mexico, with him working as an editor in the literature department of the Jalisco Department of Bellas Artes.
+In 1976, Villarreal and his family settled in Guadalajara, Mexico, with him working as an editor in the literature department of the Jalisco Department of Bellas Artes.